SHRIKANTAMBATKAR/Spring-Boot/README.md

 ---

+## ✅ Validation & Exception Handling

+### Validation
+- Learned to validate incoming API data using **Bean Validation**
+- Applied validation annotations on DTOs instead of entities
+- Used `@Valid` in controllers to trigger validation
+- Prevented invalid data from reaching the service and database layers

+### Global Exception Handling
+- Implemented centralized exception handling using `@ControllerAdvice`
+- Handled validation errors, custom business exceptions, and generic errors
+- Returned clean and meaningful HTTP responses instead of stack traces
+- Improved API reliability and client experience

+---

+## 🔄 DTO & Model Mapping

+### DTO (Data Transfer Object)
+- Used DTOs to separate API contracts from database entities
+- Prevented direct exposure of entity classes
+- Applied validation at the API layer using DTOs
+- Improved flexibility and maintainability of APIs

+### ModelMapper
+- Used ModelMapper to convert DTOs to entities and vice versa
+- Reduced boilerplate getter-setter mapping code
+- Kept service layer clean and readable
+- Improved scalability for larger applications

+---

 ## 🌐 How HTTP Requests Are Processed
 I understood the internal request flow in Spring Boot:

+- Client sends HTTP request
+- Request reaches embedded Tomcat server
-`DispatcherServlet` acts as the **front controller**, routing requests to the correct controller method.
+- `DispatcherServlet` acts as the front controller
+- Request is routed to the correct controller method
+- Service and repository layers process the request
+- Response is returned as JSON

 ---

 ## ⚙️ Configuration & Dependency Management
 - Maven manages dependencies and project structure
 - `application.properties` is used for database and server configuration
-- Spring Boot auto-configures DataSource, JPA, and server settings
+- Spring Boot auto-configures DataSource, JPA, and embedded server

 ---

 ## 🧪 API Testing & Debugging Skills
-- Used Postman to test REST APIs
+- Used Postman and Swagger UI to test REST APIs
 - Understood HTTP methods and status codes
-- Debugged common issues like:
+- Debugged common issues such as:
-  - 404 errors due to wrong URL mapping
+  - 404 errors due to incorrect URL mapping
+  - Port conflicts
   - Missing dependencies
-  - Incorrect annotations
-  - Package scanning issues
+  - Incorrect annotations and package scanning issues

 ---